everestial/phase-extender/README.md

     No, until now.
 Though it should be possible in near future.

    Does phase-extender use recombination into account?
     No and possibly these feature will be of least importance in phase-extender.
-Phase-Extender mostly relies on already phased haplotype block from other samples.
+Phase-Extender mostly relies on already
+    phased haplotype block from other samples.
 These haplotype blocks which were phased in other sample but in SOI were used to build transition probabilities.
-There is strong assumption that variation in other samples are not the result of recombination but only mutation
+There is strong assumption that variation in other samples are not the result of recombination but only mutation.

    Does phase-extender phase rare genotypes?
     Yes, it does.
 But, the rare genotype should be the part (phased to) of phased haplotype blocks.
 This is one of the good thing about phase-extender compared to other tools when it come to rare genotype.
 When several SNPs are phased together to extend the haplotype, rare genotypes are really hard to phase accurately - the reason being the statistical significance of the rare genotype belonging to either two phase state is highly ambigous.
 But, if the rare genotype is attached to a haplotye block supported by read-back phasing, this makes phasing of rare genotypes most accurate, since the likely hoods are provided by other SNPs that are not rare.

+   How fast is phase-extender?
+    phase-extender is written in python-3, so it is slower than other tools that are built on the top of C, C++ or java.
+    Coming from a pure biology background, learning python was one of the most enduring task I have taking and then building this tool was a big part of my PhD.
+I have optimized the part of calling VCF file using cyvcf2 (which is on average 4 times faster than old pyVCF module). phase-extender is also optimized for being able to run on multiple threads/process.
+But, if you are running phase-extender on big genome data and have very large number of samples, and
+    running on laptop I suggest running on one thread, which may be time consuming but will reduce memory burden.

+   Who helped me during the preparation of this program?
+    I have not been very fortunate to surround myself or at least get face to face help from savvy computer programmers.
+    But, my heart is very thankful to people behind the web who have made me capable of working this problem out - Thanks to many people on biostars, stackoverflow, seqanswer and google web searches.

 ## Note: